Factbox: Companies feel impact of coronavirus outbreak in China

 - Fliggy, Alibaba’s (BABA.N) booking site, offered similar refunds, as did several Chinese and European tour operators.

+- Royal Caribbean (RCL.N) warned of more cruise cancellations after calling off eight trips out of China through March 4

-Reporting by Reuters bureaux, Writing by Sayantani Ghosh and Josephine Mason; Editing by Aditya Soni, Timothy Heritage and Diane Craft
+Reporting by Reuters bureaux; Writing by Sayantani Ghosh and Josephine Mason; Editing by Aditya Soni, Timothy Heritage, Diane Craft, Daniel Wallis, Andrew Heavens and Vinay Dwivedi